microsoft/fast/CONTRIBUTING.md

 ### Merging a pull request

 If you are merging a pull request, be sure to use the pull request title as the commit title.
 The title should follow the [conventional commit guidelines](https://www.conventionalcommits.org/).
 It is recommended that if you are merging in pull requests regularly that you add a browser extension that will auto-correct the title for you.
+A few that should do this are [Refined GitHub](https://github.com/sindresorhus/refined-github) and [Squashed Merge Message](https://github.com/zachwhaley/squashed-merge-message).

 ### Documenting breaking changes